 Welcome to CloudSecDocs¶

-CloudSecDocs is a website collecting technical notes, how-tos, and cheatsheets related to cloud-native technologies (not only security-focused), hand curated by Marco Lancini.
+CloudSecDocs is a website collecting and sharing technical notes and knowledge on cloud-native technologies, security, technical leadership, and engineering culture, hand curated by Marco Lancini.

 For the past few years, I've been collecting information as I was getting accustomed to DevOps concepts, Docker, Kubernetes, and the main cloud providers (AWS, GCP, and Azure).
 Now, I've decided to make these notes public for everyone to consult.

 For (slightly) more details on how CloudSecDocs came to be, you can read the companion blog post: "Introducing CloudSecDocs.com".

 Just a FYI: for some topics I have further additional content which I haven't got to process and categorise yet.
 In particular, more material for the following topics will be added in the upcoming weeks/months:

 - IAM: informations, best practices, and tutorials on AWS/GCP/K8s IAM

 - Monitoring: everything related to security monitoring and alerting

 - Incident response: think about containment, forensics, etc.